Sunday, April 28, 2024

 Conan and the Dragon Horde by John Arcudi and Max Von Fafner

 Conan is working as a mercenary for a prince seeking a treasure in a story with intrigue and lots of action.
 It’s great getting an extra-long story that’s complete in one issue and while I thought the story was fine, I did not care for the art at all, and not because of the dark pages.
 I enjoy all kinds of comic book art but to me what was presented here was wildly inconsistent.
-Conan looked fine, but so many other things bothered me.
+Conan looked fine and I liked the action scenes, but so many other things bothered me.

 Some spoilers here as I’ll be describing scenes from the story.